The Future of Automotive Testing Conference

 Conference Session 2 (October 23 PM)

-An insight on optimizing vehicle dynamics, component design, and testing for electric vehicle development
+An insight into optimizing vehicle dynamics, component design, and testing for electric vehicle development

 Dr Mohammad Behroozi